UNINETTSigma2/documentation/storage/storagesystems.md

 The home directory is **/cluster/home/$USER**.
 The location is stored in the environment variable `$HOME`.
-A quota is enabled on home directories which is by default 20GB and 1,000,000 files per user, so it is not advisable to run jobs in `$HOME`.
+A quota is enabled on home directories which is by default 20GB and 100,000 files, so it is not advisable to run jobs in `$HOME`.
 However, it is perfectly fine to store `stderr` and `stdout` logs from your batch jobs in `$HOME` so they are available for reviewing in case of issues with it.